-- 1. The Island Collaborative convenes a work group to evaluate the content, functionality, strengths, weaknesses, and capacity of websites operated by the Town, Chamber of Commerce, ferry line (and other key organizations if necessary).
-Using a web portal concept, this work group recommends upgrades and coordination among individual sites, to focus on appropriate specialization, cross promotion, maximizing the amount and accessibility of up-to-date information, and minimizing overlap, inconsistencies, and unnecessary duplication. - 2.
-The Town uses more of its website as a communication tool, rather than primarily as an archival tool.
+- 1. The Island Collaborative convenes a work group to evaluate: - the content, strengths, weaknesses, and capacity of websites operated by the Town, Chamber, ferry line (and other organizations if necessary) - Whether a web portal concept could produce better coordination among sites, maximize up-to-date information, and minimize overlap, inconsistencies, and unnecessary duplication. - 2.
+The Town uses its website more for communication, rather than primarily as an archival tool.
 This includes adding follow-up summaries of board and committee actions, and increasing the visibility of popular forms or information for residents.